drivebrandstudio/craft5-starter/README.md

 Set up your local development, if you are using DDev for local development then everything should just work for you.
 If you are **NOT** using DDEV for local development skip this part and set up local development however you normally do (Valet, Mamp, etc), be sure to import the seed database `db.sql.gz`

-1. open .ddev/config.yaml and update line 15 to use the port you want.
-Must be unique to all ddev sites on your local computer
-2. open .ddev/config.yaml and update php version (line 4) and mysql_version (line 11) if needed
+1. open .ddev/config.yaml and update php version (line 4) and mysql_version (line 11) if needed
-3. update dotenv variables, especially SITE_NAME_EN, SITE_NAME_FR, PRIMARY_SITE_URL, SITE_PATH, ASSET_BASE_URL
+2. update dotenv variables, especially SITE_NAME_EN, SITE_NAME_FR, PRIMARY_SITE_URL, SITE_PATH, ASSET_BASE_URL
-4. update email settings of dotenv for staging/production.
+3. update email settings of dotenv for staging/production.
 Current settings work with mailhog in ddev.
 To open mailhog run `ddev launch -m`
-5. Run `ddev start` and the site should start up.
+4. Run `ddev start` and the site should start up.
-6. run `ddev import-db --file=db.sql.gz` this will import the seeder database with settings, channels, etc.
+5. run `ddev import-db --file=db.sql.gz` this will import the seeder database with settings, channels, etc.
-7. run `php craft setup/security-key`
+6. run `php craft setup/security-key`
-8. run `php craft setup/app-id`
+7. run `php craft setup/app-id`
-9. run `ddev launch access` will open the Craft CP
+8. run `ddev launch admin` will open the Craft CP
-10. To access the db from your host machine run `ddev describe` and you'll get the connection details needed
+9. To access the db from your host machine run `ddev describe` and you'll get the connection details needed

 Login: `cc_admin`
 Password: `letmein`

 10. after logging in be sure to **update your password**

-## To Do
--   [ ] Ensure accessibility passes with default templates - aria labels, alt text etc.
--   [x] Set up site search.
--   [x] Contact Form.
--   [X] Move AlpineJs and plugins from CDN to compiled build process.
--   [X] Add content builder with common content types.
--   [X] Contact page
--   [ ] About/Team page
--   [x] Add hero with different options i.e. slider, no slider, no image just title.
--   [x] Get news categories working using sprig.
--   [ ] Add news _entry template.
--   [x] Add news listing with sprig pagination.
--   [x] Add notice bar option.
--   [x] Add 404 template.
--   [x] Add installation instructions.
--   [ ] Replace matrix content builder with CKEditor longform
--   [ ] update templates to use `.eagerly()` where possible

 ## Build Process

 Tailwind is compiled using [Tailwind-jit](https://github.com/tailwindlabs/tailwindcss-jit) which is much faster than previously. it also ensures a small file size during `watch` builds.
 However I still recommend running the [production](#production) task before deployment.